Horpeyemi007/JAVA-DEPLOY-CICD-ACTIONS/README.md

   7. SONAR_PROJECT_KEY
   8. SONAR_TOKEN

-* ### Make sure you already have your sonar cloud project set up and apply quality threashold on it.
+* ### Make sure you already have your sonar cloud project set up and apply quality gate threashold on it.

 GoodLuck...